 Vancouver approves new Women's Equity Strategy

-Vancouver's skyline at sunrise is shown in a handout photo.
+Vancouver's skyline at sunrise is shown in this undated handout photo.
+Vancouver has been placed on travel site Lonely Planet's top ten list of cities to visit in 2020.
 (Destination BC/Albert Normandin via The Canadian Press)

 City Council approved its updated Women’s Equity Strategy on Wednesday, vowing to focus on five key areas to make Vancouver a better city for women.